Troy Kell: Trial

 Due to security concerns, the state won the right to hold Kell's trial for the death of Blackmon in a courtroom within the Utah State Prison facility.
-Convicted of aggravated murder, the state pushed for and secured a death penalty verdict from the jury.
-In 2003, he came within a month of execution by firing squad, but eventually chose to file an appeal.
-As of January 2016 Kell remains on death row, as his appeals process continues.
+Convicted of aggravated murder, the state pushed for and secured a death sentence from the jury.
+Prosecutors said the murder of Blackmon, an African American, by Kell, a white supremacist, was racially motivated.
+In 2003, Kell came within a month of execution by firing squad after initially dropping his appeals, but eventually chose to file an appeal.
+As of April 2024 Kell remains on death row, as his appeals process continues.

 Previous murder conviction

 Kell was originally imprisoned in the state of Nevada for the murder of 21-year-old James "Cotton" Kelly.
-Although tried for killing "Kelly", the victim's real name was James Thiede, a Canadian citizen who was under investigation for drug smuggling by the RCMP (Royal Canadian Mounted Police).
-Some years later, Thiede's mother, father and uncle were federally indicted both in Las Vegas and Toronto for drug smuggling, all using the same alias, "Kelly".
+Although tried for killing "Kelly," the victim's real name was James Thiede, a Canadian citizen who was under investigation for drug smuggling by the Royal Canadian Mounted Police.
+Some years later, Thiede's mother, father, and uncle were federally indicted both in Las Vegas and Toronto for drug smuggling, all using the same alias, "Kelly."
 In 1986, Kell, then age 18, was asked by his 15-year-old long-time friend, Sandy Shaw, to beat Cotton Kelly for stalking her.
 Her mother had gone to the police earlier, but there were no stalking laws on the books at that time.

 Cotton Kelly drove with Shaw, Kell, and a third young man (William "Billy" Merritt) into the desert, where Kell shot Kelly six times in the face, killing him.
-The murder was dubbed the "Show and Tell Murder" by Las Vegas media, because Shaw and another teen (David Fletcher) allegedly returned to the scene of the crime with their friends, to see the corpse.
+The murder was dubbed the "Show and Tell Murder" by Las Vegas media because Shaw and another teen (David Fletcher) allegedly returned to the scene of the crime with their friends, to see the corpse.
 One of the friends eventually reported the incident to the police, which led to the arrests and convictions of Shaw, Kell, and Merritt.

-In the affidavit which helped free Shaw after many years of incarceration, Fletcher said that Shaw never went back to the scene or took friends to see the body.
+In the affidavit that helped free Shaw after many years of incarceration, Fletcher said that Shaw never went back to the scene or took friends to see the body.
 Fletcher also admitted that District Attorney Dan Seaton got Fletcher to change his testimony and commit perjury at Shaw's trial because Seaton threatened him with prosecution for grand theft for taking the victim's expensive watch and ring.
 Fletcher further stated that he believed that his testimony was what convicted Shaw and expressed "deep regret" but also "relief" for coming forward after all those years.

 The Las Vegas Sun reported Shaw's words: "I made a horrible, immature decision to ask a friend to rough this man up so he would leave me alone," Sandy says.
 "Cotton Kelly had been hassling me and pestering me to go out with him and to pose for nude pictures.
 He would call our house at all hours of the day and was so persistent that my mom phoned the police to request that they keep him away from me.
 But they didn't have stalking laws in place then like we have today."